Xudong-Huang/may/README.md

 Just a simple comparison with the Rust echo server implemented with [tokio][tokio] to get sense about May.

 **Note:**
-> The [Tokio-based][tokio] version is not at it's maximum optimization.
+> The [Tokio-based][tokio] version is 0.2.18(2020-04-19).
 In theory, `future` scheduling is not evolving context switch which should be a little bit faster than the coroutine version.
 But I can't find a proper example for multi-threaded version comparison, so just put it here for you to get some sense about the performance of May.
 If you have a better implementation of s futures-based echo server, I will update it here.
+You can refer to https://tfb-status.techempower.com/ to get the latest [may_minihttp][may_minihttp] comparisons with other most popular frameworks.

 **The machine's specification:**
-  * **Logical Cores:** 4 (4 cores x 1 threads)
+  * **Logical Cores:** 8 (4 cores x 2 threads)
   * **Memory:** 4gb ECC DDR3 @ 1600mhz
   * **Processor:** CPU Intel(R) Core(TM) i7-3820QM CPU @ 2.70GHz
-  * **Operating System:** Ubuntu VirtualBox guest
+  * **Operating System:** Windows WSL2 Ubuntu 18.04

 **An echo server and client:**